Time Pressure in Negotiation

-Let’s say for example, that you have flown to Dallas to resolve a negotiation with a hotel developer and you have a return flight at 6 o’clock.
-Sure, you’re eager to catch that flight-but don’t tell the other people.
-If they do know you have a 6 o’clock flight, be sure to let them know you also have a 9 o’clock back-up flight or, for that matter, you can remain for as long as it takes to work out a mutually satisfactory arrangement.
+Let’s say, for example, that you have flown to Dallas to resolve a negotiation with a hotel developer and you have a return flight at 6 o’clock.
+You’re eager to catch that flight-but don’t tell the other people.
+If they do know you have a 6 o’clock flight, be sure to let them know you also have a 9 o’clock backup flight or, for that matter, you can remain for as long as it takes to work out a mutually satisfactory arrangement.

 If they’re aware you’re under time pressure, they could delay the bulk of the negotiations until the last possible minute.
 Then there’s a real danger that you’ll give things away under that kind of time pressure.

-So, the rule in negotiating is that 80 percent of the concessions occur in the last 20 percent of the time remaining to negotiate.
+So, the rule in negotiating is that 80% of the concessions occur in the last 20% of the time remaining to negotiate.
 If demands are presented early in a negotiation, neither side may be willing to make concessions, and the entire transaction might collapse.
-If, on the other hand, additional demands or problems surface in the last 20 percent of the time available to negotiate, both sides are more willing to make concessions.
+If, on the other hand, additional demands or problems surface in the last 20% of the time available to negotiate, both sides are more willing to make concessions.

 Think of the last time that you purchased a piece of real estate.
-It probably took about 10 weeks from the time you signed the initial contract to the time you actually became the owner of the property.
-Now think of the concessions that were made.
-Isn’t it true that during the last 2 weeks when things came up to be renegotiated, both sides became more flexible?
+It probably took about 10 weeks from the time you signed the initial contract to the time you actually became the owner.
+Now think of the concessions each side made.
+Isn’t it true that during the last two weeks when things came up to be renegotiated, both sides became more flexible?

 Another thing that the principle of time pressure tells you is that you should always tie up all the details up front.
 Don’t leave anything to, “Oh well, we can work that out later.”
 A matter that seems to be of little importance up front can become a very huge problem under time pressure.

-I remember being in Kalispell, Montana, to do a seminar for the Montana graduates of the Realtors’ Institute.
+I remember being in Kalispell, Montana, to do a negotiation seminar for the Montana graduates of the Realtors’ Institute.
 These are the highest trained residential real estate people in the state.
-We were doing an all-day seminar on Power Negotiating and during the break an agent came up to me and said, “Perhaps you can help me.
+We were doing an all-day seminar on Power Negotiating.
+During the break, an agent came up to me and said, “Perhaps you can help me.
 I have a huge problem.
 It looks as though I’m going to lose a big part of my commission on a very large transaction.”

 I asked her to tell me more, and she said, “Two months ago a man came into my office and wanted me to list his $600,000 home.
 Well, I had never listed anything that big before, and I guess I didn’t express as much confidence as I should have, because when he asked me how much commission I would charge, he flinched, and I fell for it.
-I told him six percent.
-He said: ‘Six percent.
+I told him 6%.
+He said: ‘Six percent?
 That’s $36,000!
 That’s a lot of money.’
 So I said: ‘Look, if you have to come down much on the price of the property, we’ll work with you on the commission.’
-That’s all I said, and I never gave it a second thought.
+That’s all I said.
+I never gave it a second thought.

 “As luck would have it, I ended up not only getting the listing, but I found the buyer as well.
 He didn’t have to reduce the price very much, so now I have almost the full $36,000 commission coming into my office, and the property is due to close next week.
 Yesterday he came into my office and said: ‘I’ve been thinking about the amount of work that you had to do on that sale.
 You remember you told me that you’d work with me on the commission?’